wp-plugins/angularjs-for-wp/readme.txt

 = What are directives? =

 Directives are a way for AngularJS to hook into HTML.
 In the case of this plugin, HTML elements were created that hook into the AngularJS functionality.
-Current directives include:
-* ng-post
-* ng-posts
-* ng-new-post

 == Changelog ==